Skip to Content

 Whether you’re a beginner or an expert mountain biker, in Wanaka there’s a heap of trails to get those legs working.

 Some other popular mountain biking trails in Wanaka include Minaret Burn and Lindis Peak among others.
 If you fancy stopping off for a swim on your bike ride then Minaret Burn is for you – this track is home to lots of beautiful beaches along the western shore of Lake Wanaka.
-A popular route on this track is to go as far as Colquhons Beach, this took me about 2.5 hours.
-To access the start of Minaret Burn, head to West Wanaka Road.

-Related Read: If you like mountain biking and you’re heading to Queenstown, be sure to check out some of the best bike trails in the Queenstown area!
+Related Read: If you like mountain biking, and you’re heading to Queenstown, be sure to check out some of the best bike trails in the Queenstown area!

 10. Play disc golf